IamShafi/NextEvent-Manager/README.md

 👉 **New Category:** Dynamic categorization allows for the seamless addition of new event categories, keeping your platform adaptable.

-👉 **Checkout and Pay with Stripe:** Smooth and secure payment transactions using Stripe, enhancing user experience during the checkout process.

-👉 **Event Orders:** Comprehensive order management system, providing a clear overview of all event-related transactions.

-👉 **Search Orders:** Quick and efficient search functionality for orders, facilitating easy tracking and management.

 Follow these steps to set up the project locally on your machine.